Nigg Stone

 The Nigg Stone is an incomplete Class II Pictish cross-slab, perhaps dating to the end of the 8th century.

-The stone was originally located at the gateway to the grounds of the parish church of Nigg, Easter Ross.
+The stone was originally located at the gateway to the grounds of the parish church of Nigg, Easter Ross, Scotland.
 It is one of the finest surviving Pictish carved stones, and one of the most elaborate carved stones surviving from early medieval Europe.
 It is now displayed, restored to its original proportions, in a room inside the parish church (open in summer; key kept locally).
 It bears an elaborately decorated cross in high relief on the 'front' and a figural scene on the reverse.
 This scene is extremely complicated and made more difficult to interpret by deliberate defacement.
 Among the depictions are two Pictish symbols: an eagle above a Pictish Beast, a sheep, the oldest evidence of a European triangular harp, and hunting scenes.
 Scholars interpret the scene as representing a story of the biblical King David.
 The carvings on the cross side show close similarities to the contemporary high crosses of Iona.
-These works may indeed have been created by the same 'school' of carvers, working for different patrons.
+These works may indeed have been made by the same 'school' of carvers, working for different patrons.